This chapter provides the BS2000/OSD-specific information that you must use with Oracle Database 11g Release 2 (11.2) for Fujitsu BS2000/OSD.

 This chapter contains the following sections:

-Every Oracle Database utility and product under BS2000/OSD uses an Oracle Database environment-definition file, which is referred to as
+Every Oracle Database utility and product under BS2000/OSD uses an Oracle Database environment-definition file, named

-ORAENV.
-You must generate this file before you use the Oracle Database products as it contains a number of Oracle Database environment variables.
+You must generate this file before you use the Oracle Database programs as it contains several Oracle Database environment variables.
 These Oracle Database environment variables describe the operating environment for the Oracle Database and utilities.
 The section "Generating the Environment-Definition File" explains how to create the file.

 If you do not generate the